metafates/marky/README.md

 See `marky --themes` to show all available themes.

-You can also your own themes, but it's not documented yet... 😴
+You can also add your own themes, but it's not documented yet... 😴